Cluster equivalence and graded derived equivalence: Left (and right) mutation in the derived category and graded quivers with potential

 \begin{rema} There exists a similar `right version' of this theorem. \end{rema}

 Graded quivers with potential and Theorem~\ref{Zgradedbirs} permit to see the existence of a $T$ as in Theorem~\ref{derivedeq1mutation} without explicitly constructing it, and thus to show that certain algebras are derived equivalent.
+More precisely we have the following consequence. \begin{cora} Let $\Lambda_1$ and $\Lambda_2$ be two algebras of global dimension 2 , which are $\tau_2$-finite.
+Assume that one can pass from the graded QP associated with $\widetilde{\Lambda}_1$ to the graded QP associated with $\widetilde{\Lambda}_2$ using a finite sequence of left and right mutations at vertices not on $2$-cycles.
+Then the algebras $\Lambda_1$ and $\Lambda_2$ are derived equivalent. \end{cora}

 \begin{exa} Let $\Lambda_1$ and $\Lambda_2$ be the following algebras:

 One can easily compute the quiver with potential associated with the algebras $\widetilde{\Lambda}_1$ and $\widetilde{\Lambda}_2$.
 Their graded quivers are